RickCruzz/Spark-EssentialsRJVM/README.md

 ## How the Dataset is processed

-There is 3 Main files of the Project inside the myDataset Package.
+There is 3 Main files on the Project inside the myDataset Package.
 ### definitions.scala
-In this file is defined the functions to generate two different types of files.
-(Arguments)
+In this file is defined the functions to generate two different types of files and the schema of the Dataset.

-Silver -> Transform the CSV File into a SilverStage parquet file, selecting the columns that will be used in the processor.scala and inputing the Datatypes into the Schema.
-Also rename the columns, because in the original file the fields have " " in the name.
-That is replaced with "_"
+`generateSilverFile()`-> Transform the CSV file into a parquet file, similar to a transformation from Bronze Layer to Silver Layer, selecting the columns that will be used in the `processor.scala`, inputing Datatypes into the Schema and replacing the " " to "_" in the column names.

-Sample -> Can be used to extract a Sample Data from the Silver parquet file.
+`generateSampleData()` -> Can be used to extract a sample dataset from the Silver parquet file.
-Predifined active filter -> YEAR >= 2016 and YEAR <= 2022
+Has a predefined filter: `YEAR >= 2016 and YEAR <= 2022

-And one function to return the main Schema to the dataset use.
+And one function to return the main Schema to the dataset use. `schemaFile()`

 ### processor.scala
-The function of this method is to have the main Method to execute the functions defined in the definitions.scala Inside this method is checked if the args are correct and handling some basic exceptions (FileNotFound, NullPointer).
+The function of this method is to have the main method to execute the functions defined in the definitions.scala Inside this method is checked if the args are correct and handling some basic exceptions (FileNotFound, NullPointer).

-After seeing how the Schema is predefined by the Spark itself with the option `inferSchema`, to increase the perfomance of reading, the option Schema is defined to the reader and on the definitions a function that returns the Schema is defined With the types: `StringType`, `DateType` and `DoubleType` Eg:
+After seeing how the schema is predefined by the Spark itself with the option `inferSchema`, to increase the perfomance of reading, the option schema is added to the reader and the Schema is defined with the
+types: `StringType`, `DateType` and `DoubleType` Eg:

 ```scala
 val violationsSchema = StructType(Array(...